ccharon/docs/secureboot_again.md

 # Create Signature Lists
 for key_type in PK KEK db dbx; do cert-to-efi-sig-list -g $(< uuid.txt) ${key_type}.crt ${key_type}.esl; done

+#
+# this is the place where you could add more esl files to your db.esl for example if you created an esl for your graphics card, like described below, you would simply
+# cat db.esl nvidia.esl > db-merged.esl
+# mv db-merged.esl db.esl
+#

 # Copying lists
 cd ..
 cp custom_config/*.esl .